11 V 1897, Berlin — 28 X 1944, KL Auschwitz-Birkenau

 Biography

 When the Nazis took power in Germany, he first left for France and then for the Netherlands, where he continued his artistic career.
 However, it was cut short when the German army reached the Netherlands.
-Gerron still continued to organise a cabaret in the Westerbork camp where he was interned.
-This continued after his transportation to the Terezín (Theresienstadt) ghetto.
-He appeared in the cabaret Karussell (“Carousel”), where he attempted to give the prisoners a glimpse of their former, lost, lives.
+Gerron still continued to organize a cabaret in the Westerbork camp where he was interned.
+This continued after his transport to the Terezín Ghetto (Theresienstadt).
+He appeared in the cabaret Karussell (‘Carousel’), where he attempted to give the prisoners a glimpse of their former, lost, lives.

-He was born on 11 May 1897 in Berlin.
-He began studying medicine, but his plans were thwarted by the outbreak of World War I. Injured on the frontline, he was able to withdraw from the fighting and began working as a doctor in a hospital.
+Born on 11 May 1897 in Berlin, Kurt Gerron (Gerson) began medical studies when World War I interfered.
+He was injured at the front, but began working as a doctor in a field hospital.
 Once the war ended, he tried to continue his medical career, but his interests had changed in 1920.

 When the Nazis took power in Germany, he first left for France and then for the Netherlands, where he continued his artistic career.
 However, it was cut short when the German army reached the Netherlands.
-Gerron still continued to organise a cabaret in the Westerbork camp where he was interned.
-This continued after his transportation to the Terezín (Theresienstadt) ghetto.
-He appeared in the cabaret Karussell (“Carousel”), where he attempted to give the prisoners a glimpse of their former, lost, lives.
+Gerron still continued to organize a cabaret in the Westerbork camp where he was interned.
+This continued after his transport to the Terezín Ghetto (Theresienstadt).
+He appeared in the cabaret Karussell (‘Carousel’), where he attempted to give the prisoners a glimpse of their former, lost, lives.

 Theresienstadt.
 A documentary from the Jewish Settlement Area („Theresienstadt.
 Ein Dokumentarfilm aus dem jüdischen Siedlungsgebiet”)